Home » Strawberry Black Pepper Jam

 • 1 tbsp butter

-• 1 1/2 tsp freshly ground black pepper
+• tsp freshly ground black pepper

-• Bring to a boil, stirring consistently.
+• Bring the mixture to a boil, stirring frequently to help dissolve the sugar.

 One Comment